HL7NZ/hpi/fsh/ig-data/input/pagecontent/capStmt.md

 resource.
 It describes the details of the RESTful interface through which clients can access the HPI.

+There are examples of all these queries in the [IG Companion](companion.html)

 Capability Statement describing HPI FHIR APIs
 Status: additional